-Preserving the Neutra legacy to highlight enduring human needs that demand new solutions in a changing world.
+Preserving the legacy of Richard, Dion and Dione Neutra to inspire new solutions in a changing world

-- Designed things and settings that serve humanity and the planet
+- Designed settings and things that serve humanity and the planet

-- Anticipating and verifying consequences and learning from successes and failures
+- Well-researched solutions for anticipating and verifying consequences and learning from successes and failures

 - Elements of that natural world in which humans evolved and flourished

-- Preserving and learning from designs of the past that promoted these values.
+- Preserving and learning from designs of the past that promote these values.

 Five Year Goals